sivy/monkinetic-2020-content/posts/2004-07-15-finally-back-to-the-future-on-monkinetic.md

-Slug: finally-back-to-the-future-on-monkinetic
+date: 2004-07-15
-Date: 2004-07-15
+slug: finally-back-to-the-future-on-monkinetic
-Title: Finally!
+title: Finally!
 Back to the future on Monkinetic
-layout: post
+---

-I&#39;ve finally got my archives imported into WordPress.
-It took 3 months of piddling aroud with php, and more knowledge about mysql backups and hacking than I wanted, but it&#39;s done.
-Now I get to do the same for <a href="http://speakshermind.redmonk.net">Jodi</a>&#39;s site.
+I've finally got my archives imported into WordPress.
+It took 3 months of piddling aroud with php, and more knowledge about mysql backups and hacking than I wanted, but it's done.
+Now I get to do the same for [Jodi](http://speakshermind.redmonk.net)'s site.
 Fun! :-)